- Identify the structure and function of the immune system

 Cytokines are a series of protein substances secreted by cells that work to destroy pathogens.
 Interferons are cytokines that bind to cells causing them to produce substances that inhibit viral replication.
 One type of interferon can affect many types of viruses.
 Interferons can also activate other immune cells such as macrophages and natural killer cells.
 Some cytokines produce fever.
 Interleukin I (endogenous pyrogen) is a cytokine that acts as a pyrogen (raises body temperature).
 This cytokine is released in response to toxins or pathogens and causes an increase in body temperature.

-The compliment system is a series of about 20 plasma proteins.
-They include proteins that are named C1-C9 and factors B, D, P. They act much like the clotting cascade in that activation of the first compliment protein causes the others to activate.
+The complement system is a series of about 20 plasma proteins.
+They include proteins that are named C1-C9 and factors B, D, P. They act much like the clotting cascade in that activation of the first complement protein causes the others to activate.
 Complement system responses include inflammation, phagocytosis from white blood cells attracted to the area, and attacking non-self cells.

 Inflammation is characterized by swelling, redness, heat and pain (tumor, rubor, calor, dolor).
 Inflammation is produced by tissue destruction from trauma, cuts, temperature and chemicals.
 Inflammation causes an increased blood flow to the damaged area.
 Blood brings substances for repair and the stasis of blood in the area prevents further spread of pathogens.
 Inflammation is primarily caused by the release of histamine and heparin from mast cells (similar to basophils).
 Histamine promotes local vasodilation and capillary permeability while heparin inhibits clotting.
 Phagocytes are also attracted to the area and remove debris.
 Neutrophils release substances that activate fibroblasts to begin to repair the area.
 Substances released by cells stimulate pain receptors in the tissue causing the sensation of pain.